saurabhazureunh/port-authority-ny-nj/README.md

 - Representative sampling by facility and month.
 - Includes all engineered columns.
 - Lightweight, ideal for demos, experimentation, or quick BI integration.

----

-## 🧩 Project Purpose
-This project streamlines the ingestion, validation, feature engineering, and visualization preparation of multi-source transportation datasets — enabling faster analytics, cleaner modeling inputs, and seamless integration with BI tools like Power BI.